Wild Seafood At Duke’s

 Since I began my career as a restaurateur, I’ve sought out the finest natural ingredients available to bring to my customers.
 This is especially so when it comes to seafood.
 Decades before sustainability was a buzzword in the restaurant industry, I was searching for responsibly caught and properly processed seafood from Alaska, knowing that this was the highest quality seafood that my customers deserved.
 I have dedicated years to learning everything I can about how fish are caught, bled, processed and transported; every step of the journey from ocean to table is designed with maintaining that beautiful wild flavor while ensuring future generations also have the chance to enjoy it.

-Being so deeply involved in sourcing the seafood for Duke’s Chowder House has resulted in some pretty great stories, and I’d like to share one with you now.
+Being so deeply involved in sourcing the seafood for Duke’s Seafood & Chowder has resulted in some pretty great stories, and I’d like to share one with you now.
 This is the story of why I can’t ‘bear’ the thought of going clamming (the title will make sense shortly, I promise).

 The Clamming Story